AymanMak1/DeviantArt-Selenium/README.md

 	Click on one of theme one after another and get the css values background and assert the colors

-- Notification Page

-	No Notification

-- Chat Page

-	No Chat

 - SubmitADeviation

-	File Upload (Deviation Submission and check if the image exists) + Drag and Drop
+	File Upload (Deviation Submission and check if the image exists)

-- Logout
+- Logout (Needs fixing)

+## Left To Do
+- Drag and Drop
+- Using configuration file : The tests read a configuration file that contains eg. user data, test datas. etc.
+- WebDriver configuration
+- Test case dependencies